Skip to content

 A mixed gender reference (brother, sister, and mother) with a masculine singular demonstrative pronoun?

-The sheer ridiculousness of the "scholarly" interpretations can be seen even in the "most accurate" translations, with most erasing the word οὗτος altogether:
+The gender disagreement of the "scholarly" interpretations can be seen even in the "most accurate" translations, with most removing the word οὗτος, or putting the masculine singular demonstrative pronoun out of view.

 "he is my brother and sister and mother."
 (ESV)